tekumara/notes/atlantis.md

 ### The default workspace is currently locked by another command that is running for this pull request

 In order to run parallel plans, each project must have it's own workspace.

+## Troubleshooting

+Empty plan with no text - check that you have a valid version of terraform in atlantis.yaml